juancprzs/starter-hugo-academic/content/home/experience.md

     location: Bogotá, Colombia
     date_start: '2017-08-01'
     date_end: '2019-07-31'
     description: Research on the diagnosis and attention provided to strokes in Colombia, sponsored by a Colciencias’ grant.
 Worked on data handling and web development.
-Under the supervision of Professor Antonio Salazar.
+Supervised by Professor Antonio Salazar.

   - title: Machine Learning Engineer
     company: Tecnología y Gerencia